magepages/mpdocs/docs/gdpr-pro/index.md

 * In the **Term and Condition** field:
   * Allow editing the display content of the GDPR policy or use the default content of Mageplaza
   * Support HTML code

+* **Auto Delete Customer Account**: If you select **yes**, it will automatically delete the account of the customer when the customer after a long time does not log in.
+Show more fields:
+  * **Delete After Last Login For**:
+    * Enter the time period in the field **Delete After Last Login For**.
+After the selected time will automatically delete the customer's account.
+Time is calculated from the last time customers log into their account.
+    * If you leave it blank or enter 0, it will not automatically delete the customer's account.

+**Note**: It is recommended to enter a time period in the **Delete After Last Login For** field greater than or equal to the period in the **Notification Email Before Delete Account** section.
+Because sending an email to notify customers that their account is about to be deleted is essential for customers to continue using that account with your site.

 ### II.
 Anonymise Account Configuration